xwuw/data-viz-post/README.md

 # data-viz-post

-LatePost-style data visualization skill for turning news material, PDFs, screenshots, links, and datasets into chart prompts, generated images, or HTML cards.
+a data visualization skill for turning news material, PDFs, screenshots, links, and datasets into chart prompts, generated images, or HTML cards.

 ## Workflow